 Database Essentials

-This section describes the essentials of Exasol databases and clusters.
+This article describes the essentials of Exasol databases and clusters.

 Databases and clusters